 250 Pearl Avenue, Oshkosh, Wisconsin 54901

-All transactions generated by you through our home banking service and any home banking fees will appear on your monthly or quarterly statement.
+All transactions generated by you through our internet home banking service and any internet home banking fees will appear on your monthly or quarterly statement.

 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement/disclosure with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 - If, through no fault of ours, you do not have enough money in your account to make the transfer; If the internet home banking equipment or software was not working properly and you knew about the breakdown when you started the transfer;